| |

 9. My parents’ homemade cornbread goes great with baked ham.
 You can see that recipe here.

 I am glad my parents share their cooking secrets.
 They really know how to cook!
-I hope you get the chance to try this easy one, now that you know how to make my dad’s easy baked ham recipe.
+I hope you get the chance to try this easy one.
+Now that you know how to make my dad’s easy baked ham recipe, I hope you will give it a try.
 I really think you will enjoy it!

 Similar Posts